 a specific berth.

-the voyage, various scientific missions will accompany the
+During the voyage, various scientific missions will accompany

-These activities will punctuate the days and carry a stone
+etc. These are activities that will punctuate the days by

-to the knowledge of the Arctic.
+contributing to the knowledge of the Arctic world.
 The Science

-are organised by the non-profit organisation 'aCAPela'.
-All
+by the non-profit organisation ACAPELA.
+All participants are

 Learn more and follow the guide...